hashicorp/nomad-driver-podman/README.md

 }
 ```

-* socket stanza: If you require to use multiple podman sockets (rootful/rootless), you can define a list of them.
-Mutually exclusive with socket_path option.
+* socket block: Configures a single podman socket.
+You can define multiple `socket` blocks if you need to use multiple podman sockets (for example, rootless vs rootful sockets).
+Mutually exclusive with the top-level `plugin.config.socket_path` option.

   * name: Defaults to "default".
 If tasks don't mention a socket, the default socket is used.
   * socket_path: Path to the socket.